Swimm-Demo/pytorch-autodocs-demo/.swm/inlining-process-overview.7eoikrem.sw.md

 ### run

-The `run` function in `PeepholeOptimizeNonTensor` applies optimizations to non-tensor operations by optimizing the blocks within the graph.
+The <SwmToken path="/torch/csrc/jit/passes/peephole_non_tensor.cpp" pos="97:3:3" line-data="  bool run() {">`run`</SwmToken> function in <SwmToken path="/torch/csrc/jit/passes/peephole.cpp" pos="36:5:5" line-data="    changed |= PeepholeOptimizeNonTensor(graph_);">`PeepholeOptimizeNonTensor`</SwmToken> applies optimizations to non-tensor operations by optimizing the blocks within the graph.
 This function is essential for ensuring that non-tensor operations are as efficient as possible.

 ```c++
   bool run() {